 Merge branches to the trunk at least once a day

 High-performing, trunk-based development teams should close out and merge any open and merge-ready branches at least on a daily basis.
 This exercise helps keep rhythm and sets a cadence for release tracking.
-The team can then tag the master trunk at the end of day as a release commit, which has the helpful side effect of generating a daily agile release increment.
+The team can then tag the main trunk at the end of day as a release commit, which has the helpful side effect of generating a daily agile release increment.

 Reduced number of code freezes and integration phases